SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Advanced_Configuration/Pushing_Tokens_into_a_Process.md

 1. In the *Instances* tab, create a new Process DOM Instance.

-   1. Define a business key (human readable identifier of the token).
+   1. Define a business key (human-readable identifier of the token).

    1. Make sure the instance is set to apply to the *PA Timer Start Event* profile definition.